wp-plugins/wpdiscuz/readme.txt

 * Fixed Bug: Phrases saving issue

 = 2.1.2 =
-* Added : Adapting with wordpress.org plugin repository guidelines (added an option to allow users show/hide "powered by" information on front-end)

-= 2.1.1 =
-* Added : Adapting with wordpress.org plugin repository guidelines (added an option to allow users hide "powered by" information on front-end)
+* Added : Adapting with wordpress.org plugin repository guidelines

 = 2.1.0 =
 * Added : Users can edit their comments (time-frame can be limited by admin)